Achronferry/SJTU-EE357-project-BlockChain/README.md

         })
         .on('error', console.error);
 >>>>>>>>>>>>>>>>>>>>>>>>>>
-This has no responce in browser
+This has no response in browser
 ```

 Web3.providers.HttpProvider => Web3.providers.WebsocketProvider ;